Is Following Christ Difficult?

 The path of a true disciple of Christ

-Many people may not understand the decisions we make as chosen ones, which are not easy.
+Those of us striving to live according to God’s calling may make decisions that seem difficult or confusing to others.
 Often, our choices affect both ourselves and those around us.
 Some might perceive us as distant, unapproachable, or unwilling to engage with others, including family and friends.
 However, this is because our vocation requires a quiet environment.

 Some will go beyond their Christian vocation and try to cross the line.
 We can choose to pursue hobbies, but it will not be the same as for others.
 Our vocation limits us in certain ways.
 This path is not for the immature but for adults with revelation and understanding, those mature enough to grasp spiritual matters.
 It is the most difficult path that true followers of Christ go through.

-As I have gotten older, I have noticed that I have become more discreet and very cautious about what I share, expressing myself less often.
+As I have gotten older, I have noticed that I have become more discreet and cautious about what I share, expressing myself less often.
+However, this hasn’t stopped me from remaining bold and speaking truthfully whenever necessary.
 I realize that this more discreet attitude is an aspect of my personality that I had not fully recognized before.
 Moreover, I am satisfied and at peace with this change; it corresponds to my inner growth and understanding of my vocation and spiritual path.

-Following Jesus has destroyed my secular life, and for that, I am very grateful.
-It has allowed me to discover a deeper sense of purpose and fulfillment than I had ever known.
-Embracing faith has brought me peace, joy, and a closer relationship with God.
+Returning to this path of wholeheartedly following Christ has allowed me to rediscover a deeper sense of purpose and fulfillment than I had ever known.
+Fully committing to Jesus has brought me peace, joy, and a closer relationship with God, for which I am truly grateful.

 Taking up one’s cross and following Jesus is not as simple as many think.
 True followers of Christ often lose almost everything because they have chosen to serve Christ wholeheartedly.
 There are many things that true Christians no longer do, and that is the reality of the Christian life.
 As Christians, we cannot live a double life, with one foot in and one foot out.
 Our lifestyle should genuinely reflect the Christian life if we call ourselves Christians.